 When I read some of the stories in the Old Testament it amazes me what some of God’s leaders had to put up with.
 We think we have difficult people in our lives, but what about them?
 Have you ever considered how challenging Ahab was to Elijah?
 But even more trying is when the difficult people in your life are part of your spiritual family, fellow believers with the same faith and God you profess.
 This is probably the most difficult!
 But Moses is a great role model for us in these situations.

 The children of Israel were not an easy assignment.
 They were constantly complaining, grumbling, and angry about something.
 In our Exodus account, no sooner did God provide daily food in the form of manna, than the Israelites were back at Moses’ throat complaining about the lack of water and blaming Moses for it.
-Picture the scene…over 1 million people are angry at you and ready to kill you in their discontent and rage.
+Picture the scene…over one million people are angry at you and ready to kill you in their discontent and rage.
 How would you respond?

 Would you ask God to smite those ungrateful people?
 Would you argue with them and get angry too?
 Would you try to be diplomatic?
 Let’s see how Moses responded.